aosabook/500lines/modeller/chapter.md

             closest_node.selected_loc = start + direction * mindist
             self.selected_node = closest_node
 ``````````````````````````````````````````
-Within the Node class, the `pick` function tests whether the ray intersects with the Axis Aligned Bounding Box of the `Node`.
+Within the `Node` class, the `pick` function tests whether the ray intersects with the axis-aligned bounding box of the `Node`.
 If a node is selected, the `select` function toggles the selected state of the node.
-Notice that the Axis Aligned Bounding Box ray_hit function accepts the transformation matrix between the Box's coordinate space and the
+Notice that the AABB's `ray_hit` function accepts the transformation matrix between the box's coordinate space and the
-ray coordinate space as the third parameter.
-Each Node applies its own transformation to the matrix before making the `ray_hit` function call.
+ray's coordinate space as the third parameter.
+Each node applies its own transformation to the matrix before making the `ray_hit` function call.

 `````````````````````````````````````````` {.python}
     # class Node